J. David Thomas

-John David Thomas, FBA (born 1931), usually known as J. David Thomas, is a papyrologist and classical scholar.
+John David Thomas, FBA (23 June 1931 – 7 June 2026), usually known as J. David Thomas, was a British papyrologist and classical scholar.
 He was Professorial Fellow in Papyrology at Durham University between 1990 and 1992.
-He completed his undergraduate education at Worcester College, Oxford, and then carried out doctoral studies at the University of Wales.
+Thomas completed his undergraduate education at Worcester College, Oxford, and then carried out doctoral studies at the University of Wales.
 He lectured at the University College of Wales, Aberystwyth, from 1955 to 1966, when he was appointed to a lectureship in palaeography at Durham.
-He remained there and was promoted to a readership in papyrology in 1977, before his appointed to the professorial fellowship in 1990.
-Since retiring in 1992, he has been an emeritus professor at Durham.
+Thomas remained there and was promoted to a readership in papyrology in 1977, before his appointed to the professorial fellowship in 1990.
+After retiring in 1992, he was an emeritus professor at Durham.
+Thomas died on 7 June 2026, at the age of 94.

 Honours and awards

 In 1989, Thomas was elected a Fellow of the British Academy, the United Kingdom's national academy for the humanities and social sciences.
 He was the subject of a Festschrift edited by Traianos Gagos and Roger S. Bagnall: Essays and Texts in Honor of J. David Thomas (2001), published by the University of Michigan Press as the 42nd volume in its American Studies in Papyrology series.
 He was awarded the Chancellor's Medal by the Senate of Durham University in 2017.